 Itaipu is an impressive enough construction by day— it's at night, though, that it quite literally shines.
 You and the kids will be stationed at a central lookout point, the best place to get an overview of the dam during the show.
 Even tired kiddos will be captivated by the 747 spotlights and 112 luminaires lighting the enormous structure and its torrents of water in a show set to dramatic music.
 After a few hours, your driver will take you back to your accommodation to rest for tomorrow's adventures.

-Afterward, reboard the train and head to the next station, where you can take a leisurely stroll down the 2-mile (3 km) wooden walkway to savor the views of the falls from every angle.
+Afterward, reboard the train and head to the next station, where you can take a gentle stroll down the 2-mile (3 km) wooden walkway to savor the views of the falls from every angle.
 In the afternoon, return to your hotel with the kids and grab some downtime before heading out to dinner.

 Visit to Parque das Aves